MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/quickstart.md

 1. Set up Receipt Validation
 1. Walk through purchasing an item

+See the [Unity-specific Tutorial](tutorials/getting-started-with-unity-and-android.md) for a detailed walkthrough in Unity.

 ## Part 1: Catalog overview

 ### Step 1 – Get permissions

 The first step is to enable the catalog in the settings page in the Game Manager UI under ⚙️ **Title Settings** > **Economy (V2)**.
 You can use the `UpdateCatalogConfig` API and set the `IsCatalogEnabled` flag to true.

-To interact with the Catalog you either need to Log into GameManger and use the site tools, or get an Entity Token for using the APIs.
+To interact with the Catalog, you either need to Log into GameManger and use the site tools, or get an Entity Token for using the APIs.
 The easiest way to get an entity token is with the [GetEntityToken](/rest/api/playfab/authentication/authentication/get-entity-token) API.

 > [!NOTE]
 > To call the API as an admin or authoritative service, which you will need to do before you create your first Catalog item, you’ll need to include an X-SecretKey header with a title secret key.
 You can create title secret keys in the Game Manager UI under ⚙️ **Title Settings** > **Secret Keys**.